Three Represents

 The Three Represents, officially the Theory of Three Represents, is a political doctrine that defines the role of the Chinese Communist Party (CCP) in Chinese society.
-It legitimized the entry of private business owners and bourgeois elements into the CCP.
+It legitimized the entry of the new social strata, including private business owners and bourgeois elements, into the CCP.

 The theory was first introduced by Jiang Zemin—then the General Secretary of the CCP—on 25 February 2000, while he was on the inspection tour in Gaozhou, Guangdong.
 During Jiang's leadership, the Three Represents was officially described as the "Marxism for contemporary China" and the development of Marxism–Leninism, Mao Zedong Thought and Deng Xiaoping Theory.
 The theory was ratified by the party at the 16th Party Congress in November 2002.
-It was also written to the Chinese Constitution on March 14, 2004.
+It was also added to the Chinese Constitution on March 14, 2004.

+The doctrine led to a co-optation strategy by the CCP in order to integrate elites, such as entrepreneurs with skilled expertise, into the CCP.
+This strategy has been seen as essential to win the support of the economic and political elites, as well as crucial for the party's long-term survival and success in promoting economic modernization.

+Background

+The origins of the People's Republic of China's transition to a more open and modern country dates back to the late-1970s, after the death of Mao Zedong.
+The reform and opening up led by Deng Xiaoping in 1978 kickstarted the shift of the CCP from the traditional Maoism ideology towards a socialist market-oriented approach.
+These reforms have led to the opening up of both the state-owned and private economic sectors and have been imperative to advancing China's stagnated economy.
+However, the 1989 Tiananmen Square protests and massacre were a major setback to these economic reforms.
+In these protests, thousands of students called for greater freedom of speech, more economic freedom, and stricter curbs on corruption.

+The 1989 Tiananmen Square protests and massacre were seen by many Chinese businessmen and women as a symbol of change - these protests have changed the way economic and political elites perceive themselves and their role in the political discourse.
+This served as a reminder for the CCP that businesspeople have the potential to generate democratization movements that may threaten the regime.
+As a result, the CCP banned businesspeople from joining the party, which led to a setback of the co-optation strategy from the late 1980s to early 1990s.